Cloud-Drift/clouddrift/CONTRIBUTING.md

 ```

 ### Building locally and installing
-This can be useful for understanding how the package is built, testing the process and can be leveraged for testing
+This can be useful for understanding how the package is built, testing the process, and can be leveraged for testing
 experimental versions of the library from a users perspective.